ddev/ddev/docs/content/users/extend/customizing-images.md

 **Remember that the Dockerfile is building a docker image that will be used later with ddev.** At the time the Dockerfile is executing, your code is not mounted and the container is not running, it's just being built.
 So for example, an `npm install` in /var/www/html will not do anything useful because the code is not there at image building time.

+## HTTP proxy support inside containers and during build

+DDEV will automatically recognize systems that have the environment variables HTTP_PROXY, HTTPS_PROXY, and NO_PROXY set to configure proxy behavior.
+It will then configure generated images to include those values and set them up to be able to use the proxy during build time and at run time.

 ### Debugging the Dockerfile build

 It can be complicated to figure out what's going on when building a Dockerfile, and even more complicated when you're seeing it go by as part of `ddev start`.